How to Stop a Puppy From Biting

 If you’re having trouble nipping the nipping, consider working with a professional trainer who has experience with young dogs.
 Training is a great way to improve your communication, strengthen your bond, and ensure that you’re setting your pet up for success.

-“You don’t want to encourage bad behavior without knowing,” says Semel.
-“The new puppy is your new housemate, so you want to make sure they have the proper socialization and behavior to adapt to their new life with you.”
+“You don’t want to encourage bad behaviour without knowing,” says Semel.
+“The new puppy is your new housemate, so you want to make sure they have the proper socialisation and behaviour to adapt to their new life with you.”

 Terrier holding a carrot